tommyknocker/pdo-database-class/README.md

 ## Insert XML

 To load XML data into a table, you can use the method **loadXML**.
-The syntax is smillar to the loadData syntax.
+The syntax is similar to the loadData syntax.

 ```php
 $path_to_file = "/home/john/file.xml";